Song requests, music through your Twitch chat bot

 menu from there. - While in the

-to turn the feature on. - Now find the song-player widget on your dashboard and click the play button to start the song requests.
+to turn the feature on. - Find the song player widget on your dashboard and click the play button to start the Song Requests.

 «!SongRequest»

-- You can view and adjust the full queue of requested songs in the
+- You can view and adjust the queue of requested songs in the

 «Primary playlist»